 Bloody hell, my head hurts.
-I need some fucking aspirin or something.
+I need some aspirin or something.
 How much did I drink last night, anyway?
 I remember up to the sixth shot – or maybe it was the seventh.
 Eighth?
 I dunno.
 I think I lost track after that.

 I JUST WANT SOME FUCKING ASPIRIN.

 I should have raided Louis’s bathroom cabinets; I bet he’s got some fancy arse stuff in there.
 Shit.
 That reminds me – I don’t have any aspirin.
 I used the last of it two weeks ago.
 I remember thinking I would pick some up at the store, but I never did…

 Fucking God damn stupid – I need aspirin.
 Now.
 My head is completely shattered.
 Well, I guess to the store it is, then.